bbrister/ct_organ_seg_docker/README.md

-INSTRUCTIONS

-The prebuilt Docker container is available on [DockerHub](https://hub.docker.com/repository/docker/bbrister/organ_seg).
+INFORMATION

+This repo is for running a pre-trained model for CT organ segmentation.

 This repo builds the Docker image, but it currently lacks some of the larger binary files.
-Those are in the prebuilt container.
+Those are in the prebuilt container which is on [DockerHub](https://hub.docker.com/repository/docker/bbrister/organ_seg).

+INSTALLATION

+Simply download or clone this repository.
+The scripts will automatically clone the Docker container when they're first used.

+USAGE

 Steps to run inference: